msnehagup/biztalk-docs/biztalk/install-and-config-guides/set-up-and-install-prerequisites-for-biztalk-server-2016.md

 ## Install WinSCP (optional)

-Required by the FTP adapter.
-If you don't use the FTP adapter, then skip this section.
+Required by the SFTP adapter.
+If you don't use the SFTP adapter, then skip this section.

 Download and install [WinSCP](http://winscp.net).